na-na-hi/renget/archive/iftod.md

 \>You slowly arise and throw your arms over its head, you can't help but start tearing up as they softy scraw at your touch.
 \>Taking in your surroundings, you see the once mighty Glavenus completely savaged, almost unrecognisable besides its notable features.
 \>Running a hand through its bloodied fur, you remind yourself that you'd best not ever upset your best friend if you want to remain among the living.
 \>Scarred and exhausted, you've both had a long day and deserve a rest.
-Your Yian Garuga starts to doze off, with you not too far behind.
+Your Yian Garuga starts to doze off, with you not too far behind.%%

 ---
 ###*Zinogre*